Why Is It Hard to Connect With My Mother?

 difficulty receiving care

-avoidance of emotional dependence
+avoidance of dependence

 feeling disconnected in relationships